 The department values diversity of thought and identity, inclusive pedagogy, informal mentorships, active citizenship and the free expression of ideas through innovative scholarship, teaching and community engagement.
 Faculty are dedicated to developing programs and a curriculum that prepare graduates to be informed and inquisitive citizens who are positioned to make a difference as professionals and lifelong learners.

-These faculty members have expertise in a broad spectrum of subjects, including international health; Russian politics; U.S. presidential decision-making; national security and foreign policy; feminist political theory; women and politics, law and public policy; the politics of reproductive and genetic technologies; international relations; local economic development in the US; international relations and political theory; European politics and history; international political economy; public administration; constitutional law; information politics; comparative politics; American politics; public opinion and political behavior in the U.S.; democracy and development in Africa; political corruption; non-governmental organizations; global environmental politics; climate change; politics of developing countries; state-building and democratization; public administration; international water rights; comparative public policy; immigration; labor politics; Latin American politics; legislative behavior; partisan gerrymandering; campaign finance; religion and politics; modern British and American political theory; political communication; political behavior; political leadership; black women in politics; state legislatures; international development and conflict; and political violence.
+Faculty members have expertise in a wide range of subjects, including global health, with a particular focus on Russia, Ukraine and other parts of Eurasia; program assessment/evaluation, especially in the areas of human development and public sector management international health; presidential decision-making, East Asian international relations, international security; feminist political theory; women and politics, law, and public policy; the politics of reproductive and genetic technologies; international relations; local economic development in the U.S.; political theory; European politics and history; international political economy; public administration; constitutional law; information technology and politics; foreign influence operations; counterintelligence; A.I. governance; comparative politics; American politics; public opinion and political behavior in the U.S.; democracy and development in Africa; political corruption; non-governmental organizations; global environmental politics; climate change; politics of developing countries; state-building and democratization; public administration; international water rights; comparative public policy; immigration; labor politics; Latin American politics; political representation; legislative behavior; partisan gerrymandering; campaign finance; political communication; political behavior; political leadership; black women in politics; state legislatures; political violence; human rights; and women in politics.